smartprocure/obj-walker/README.md

 map(obj: object, mapFn: Mapper, options?: Options) => object
 ```

 Notice the custom `traverse` fn.
-This determines when
+This determines how
 to traverse into an object or array.
 By default, we only
-traverse into plain objects and arrays.
-All other objects,
+traverse into plain objects and arrays and iterate over there
-such as `Date`, would not be traversed.
+key/value pairs.

 ```typescript
 import { map } from 'obj-walker'